by Bibianna Purgina, MD FRCPC

 When viewed under the microscope, the tumour is made up of long thin spindle cells that look like the cells found in normal fibrous tissue.
 Most of these spindle cells are specialized fibroblasts and myofibroblasts and they form a mass that grows into the surrounding normal tissues.

-Because a desmoid tumour can look like other tumours that develop from fibrous tissue, it can be difficult for your pathologist to make a definite diagnosis of a desmoid tumour with only the small amount of tissue provided with a biopsy.
+Because desmoid tumours can look like other tumours that develop from fibrous tissue, it can be difficult for your pathologist to make a definite diagnosis of desmoid fibromatosis with the small amount of tissue provided with a biopsy.
 However, your pathologist may suggest this diagnosis as a possibility to your clinician in the pathology report.

-Some patients, however, inherit particular genes that put them at a much higher risk of developing cancer.
+Some people inherit particular genes that put them at a much higher risk of developing a desmoid tumour.
 These people are said to have a syndrome and the most common syndromes associated with desmoid tumours are Familial Adenomatosis Polyposis Syndrome/Gardner Syndrome and familial desmoid syndrome.

-A desmoid tumour in patients that have Familial Adenomatosis Polyposis Syndrome/Gardner Syndrome is caused by the inherited mutations in the APC gene.
-Most desmoid tumours that develop in patients without a genetic syndrome have mutations in the CTNNB1 gene (also known as the beta-catenin gene).
+Desmoid tumours in patients that have Familial Adenomatosis Polyposis Syndrome/Gardner Syndrome are caused by the inherited mutations in the APC gene.
+Most tumours that develop in patients without a genetic syndrome have mutations in the CTNNB1 gene (also known as the beta-catenin gene).